Skip to main content

 • Under 10 seconds when throttled (3G network speed)

+To test latency under suboptimal network conditions, you can enable throttling on your mobile phone.
+You can simulate different network conditions to see how your app behaves in various scenarios.
 For example, on iOS you need to enable Developer Mode and then go to Settings > Developer > Network Link Conditioner.
 You can then select the network condition you want to simulate.
 For 3G, you can select 3G from the list, for no network or timeout simulations, choose 100% Loss.
+Check this article for how to simulate slow internet connection on iOS & Android, with multiple options for both platforms: How to simulate slow internet connection on iOS & Android.

-4. Verify API
+8. Verify API

 Verify API is a security-focused feature that allows wallets to notify end-users when they may be connecting to a suspicious or malicious domain, helping to prevent phishing attacks across the industry.
-Once a wallet knows whether an end-user is on uniswap.com or eviluniswap.com, it can help them to detect potentially harmful connections through Verify's combined offering of WalletConnect’s domain registry and Blowfish's domain scanner.
-For those looking to enable Verify on the app side, check out our reference guide here.
+Once a wallet knows whether an end-user is on uniswap.com or eviluniswap.com, it can help them to detect potentially harmful connections through Verify’s combined offering of Reown’s domain registry.
+When a user initiates a connection with an application, Verify API enables wallets to present their users with four key states that can help them determine whether the domain they’re about to connect to might be malicious.
+Possible states:

 • Domain match